Additional $125 off all CGM Plans!

 a list of reasons why women should take probiotics

-• Some probiotics may help with weight management
+• Helping with weight management in some cases

-FIrst, it’s important to understand that probiotics are measured in colony forming units, or CFU, which indicate the number of viable cells.
+First, you should know that probiotic products are measured in colony-forming units, or CFU, which indicate the number of viable cells.
 Most probiotics contain one to 10 billion CFU per dose.

 However, other varieties may contain up to 50 billion CFU or more.
-Here is all you need to know about five of the top options for women’s probiotics.
+Now that you know that, here’s some more information about the top options for women's probiotics recommended by experts.

 1) Garden of Life Dr. Formulated Probiotics for Women